Some Ideas to Share

 5 cm (2") in diameter and 5 mm thick.
 These are slightly larger than normal Geocoins.

-Ulm Town Hall Astronomical Clock: The Ulm Town Hall in Germany features an astronomical clock that is a masterpiece of medieval horology, featuring 15 different astronomical data and events.
+Ulm Town Hall Astronomical Clock: The Ulm Town Hall in Germany features an astronomical clock, a masterpiece of medieval horology, featuring 15 different astronomical data and events.
 Constructed in 1581 by the principal clockmaker of the times, Isaak Habrecht of Strasburg, the clock's zodiac, hands, and face are all detailed and intricately designed.
 The Ulm Astronomical Clock is part of the Astronomical Clocks series.

 Compass Rose 10th Anniversary Edition Set: